Synthetixio/synthetix/contracts.md

 ## TODO

 * Audit above contracts
-* Check consistency with dev docs
+* Check consistency with dev docs and docstrings
 * PurgeableSynth.sol - Module description is broken.
 * Check the legality of the licence headers